nosna/planes_after_planes/README.md

 Q1: What is the use of this extension?

 A1: It replaces you refreshing webpage and looking at the screen.
-When it found an available delivery window it will notify you using chrome notification.
+When it found an available flight it will notify you using chrome notification.

 Q2: Will this extension cause my account to be blocked?